Care & Concern

 Additional caring groups & ministries

 Blood Donor Day: Give the gift of life.
 Blood donation is a simple process that takes about 45 minutes.
 St. Paul hosts blood drives twice a year.
-Contact: Pastor Sara Olson-Smith
+Contact: Sara Olson-Smith

 Walking the Grief Journey: A supportive, compassionate series for those who have experienced the loss of a loved one.
 This group explores anger, depression, fears, acceptance, and new strength for a hopeful future.
 Pastor Sara Olson-Smith is a facilitator.
 Offered twice a year.
-Contact: Pastor Sara Olson-Smith
+Contact: Sara Olson-Smith

 Adult Children of Alcoholics practice the Twelve Steps, focusing on accepting God’s love and finding freedom from the past and a way to improve lives today.
 Meet online on Wednesdays, 5:30-6:30 p.m.
 Contact: Dick Jensen